Nagaoka Gaishi: History

 Gaishi Nagaoka was born Suō Province in 1858.
-His father, San'emon Hori (堀 三右衛門, Hori Sanemon), was an adopted son of Nanyo Nagaoka (長岡 南陽, Nagaoka Nanyō) who was a feudal retainer of Tokuyama Domain.
+His father, San'emon Hori (堀 三右衛門, Hori Sanemon), was an adopted son of Nanyō Nagaoka (長岡 南陽) who was a feudal retainer of Tokuyama Domain.

 Military career

 After studying at Meirinkan, he graduated from the Imperial Military Academy in 1878 and from the Army War College in 1885 as a first class student.

-In the Russo-Japanese War, he won a crushing victory in the Battle of Tsushima.
-He also persuaded Aritomo Yamagata and the navy to carry out the successful Karafuto Sakusen.
+In the Russo-Japanese War, he won a crushing victory after the Battle of Tsushima.
+He also persuaded Aritomo Yamagata and the navy to carry out the successful invasion of Karafuto.
 As a result, this operation had a great influence on the cession of southern Sakhalin in the Treaty of Portsmouth.

 He taught students from the Qing dynasty, and Chiang Kai-shek, who later became President of the Republic of China, looked up to him as his teacher.

 Political career

 In May 1924, he was elected to the House of Representatives in the 15th general election from the Yamaguchi 7th district.